sefasarac/Message-Simulator/README.md

 ![search](https://github.com/sefasarac/Message-Simulator/assets/70567964/aba5def6-395a-4887-ad6b-c23c3fcfed9f)

 Selected message's description will be shown in the table.
 Also the messages will be previewd under the table.
 If more than 5 message is selected, message preview part will have overflow feature with it.
-The number could be different with related the screen resolution of with different computers.
+The number could be different with related the screen resolution of with discrete computers.

 ![selectedphoto2](https://github.com/sefasarac/Message-Simulator/assets/70567964/27d6030a-52a2-4c82-b5fb-626e10e51d7c)